 The undersigned offers and agrees to furnish all of the items/services upon which qualifications are stated in the accompanying proposal.
-The period of acceptance of this proposal will be \bigcirc calendar days from the date of the bid opening.
+The period of acceptance of this proposal will be o calendar days from the date of the bid opening.
 (Period of acceptance will be forty-five (45) calendar days unless otherwise indicated by proponent).

-STATE OF New York COUNTY OF Albany

-BEFORE ME, the undersigned authority, a Notary Public in and for the State of New York on this day personally appeared Russell Lincoln who after being by me duly sworn did depose and say: I, Russell Lincoln am a duly authorized officer of/agent for Eckert Mechanical, LLC and have been duly authorized to execute the foregoing on behalf of the said.
+STATE OF New York COUNTY OF Albany hority, a Notary Public in and New York on this day personally appeared Russell Lincoln who after being by me duly sy worn did depose and s say: I, Russell Lincoln am a duly authorized Continue of the second of the ical, LLCand have been duly a uthorized to execute the behalf of the said.